 Even seemingly innocuous road features can be hazardous to a motorcycle rider.
 Motorcyclists must use extra caution when on the road.

-A: Just as a motorcyclist is more likely to be in an accident from simple road hazards, he or she is also more likely to sustain serious injury resulting from an accident.
+Just as a motorcyclist is more likely to be in an accident from simple road hazards, he or she is also more likely to sustain serious injury resulting from an accident.
 Motorcycle crash injuries range from mild to severe, and the effects of a crash can affect a lifetime.
-Here are some of the most common injuries a motorcycle rider may sustain:
+Here are some of the most common motorcycle injuries:

 Motorcycle accidents, even at low speeds, can lead to permanently disabling or disfiguring injuries.

 Motorcycle riders face unique hazards and potential injuries while out on the road.
-They must also watch out for other drivers, who may be distracted or simply not notice a motorcyclist in their rearview.
+They must also watch out for other drivers, who may be distracted or simply not notice a motorcyclist in their rearview or blind spot.
 These risk factors, when combined, have the potential of resulting in serious or catastrophic injuries.
 Bikers must use extra caution and diligence while riding their motorcycles through West Virginia’s winding, scenic roads and remain alert to prevent an accident.

-Sadly, many West Virginia motorcycle accidents are fatal.
-When a motorcyclist dies, a wrongful death suit must be filed by the executor of the estate of the victim.
+Sadly, many motorcycle accidents are fatal.
+When an injured motorcyclist dies, a wrongful death claim must be filed by the executor of the estate of the victim.
 As executor, you can seek damages for the beneficiaries of the estate.
 If your loved one was the sole provider for your family, you may be eligible for a lifetime of compensation.
 If you have lost someone in a motorcycle accident, the motorcycle collision attorneys at the Manchin Injury Law Group will work tirelessly for you and your family.
 Our West Virginia motorcycle crash attorneys want to ensure you and your family recover all the compensation that can help you rebuild your life.

-Our West Virginia intake specialists are standing by to hear your concerns, so call us today at (304) 367-1862.
-The Manchin Injury Law Group is here to help you and your family during this difficult time.
+Following a motorcycle collision in WV, immediately seek medical attention for your accident injuries.
+Then, contact us to learn about your legal options to recover maximum compensation.
+Our experienced motorcycle accident lawyers in West Virginia are standing by to hear your concerns, so call us today at (304) 367-1862.
+The Manchin Injury Law Group is here to help accident victims and their families during this difficult time.